webplatform/docs/tutorials/games_asset_mgr/index.md

 After you have queued up all the assets to be downloaded, you can ask the asset manager to start downloading everything.

 The web browser can parallelize the downloads, luckily—usually up to 4 connections per host.
 One way to speed up asset downloading is to use a range of domain names for asset hosting.
 For example, instead of serving everything from assets.example.com, try using assets1.example.com, assets2.example.com, assets3.example.com, and so on.
 Even if each of those domain names is simply a CNAME to the same web server, the web browser sees them as separate servers and increases the number of connections used for asset downloading.
-Learn more about this technique from <a href="http://developer.yahoo.com/performance/rules.html#split">Split Components Across Domains</a> at <a href="http://developer.yahoo.com/performance/rules.html">Best Practices for Speeding Up Your Web Site</a>.
+Learn more about this technique from [http://developer.yahoo.com/performance/rules.html#split Split Components Across Domains] at [http://developer.yahoo.com/performance/rules.html Best Practices for Speeding Up Your Web Site].

 Our method for download initialization is called <code>downloadAll()</code>.
 We’ll build it up over time.
 For now, here is the first logic to just start the downloads.